MB ChB Medicine (A100)

 |GCSE profile requirements||Profile:|

-Advanced numeracy requirement (A in GCSE Maths or equivalent) and
+Advanced numeracy requirement (7 or A in GCSE Maths or equivalent) and

 Further information about GCSE requirements and profile levels.